udacity/create-your-own-adventure/english/NeverGitEver/NeverGitEver.md

-You don't want to ue git ever.
-But still if you do try [this] (https://www.udacity.com/course/how-to-use-git-and-github--ud775)
+Not doing git ever again.
+But if you want to try then click [here] (https://www.udacity.com/course/how-to-use-git-and-github--ud775)